hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

 ### Extended example

+::::{dropdown} Query params

 This example shows how to add a filter params.
 It's done for the [user model](https://github.com/hackforla/peopledepot/issues/15) as a [requirement](https://github.com/hackforla/peopledepot/issues/10) from VRMS.

-1. Here's a more complex API doc example (this example is using the User model's ViewSet)

 :::{literalinclude} ../../app/core/api/views.py
    :language: python